You are here

 - Performing and Media Arts

-- Byron Suber's work encompasses projects in performance (ballet/modern technique, movement composition, dance and technology and dance history in the context of cultural studies) and interfaces with the study of cinema, architectural/urban history and social theory.
+- Byron Suber's work encompasses projects in performance (ballet/modern technique, yoga, movement composition, dance and technology and dance history in the context of cultural studies) and interfaces with the study of cinema, architectural/urban history and social theory.
 He is a creative artist in the realms of choreography and experimental film, music and theatre, as well as an historian.
 As a choreographer he works in the genres of ballet, modern and dance theatre.
 As an historian his areas of interest are French History 1600-present, History of Russia and Soviet Union, Modernism, History of Classical Ballet, French and Italian African Colonialism, French, Italian and American Cinema and Carceral Histories.

 - Suber's present creative projects engage in the development of performance work in both body movement and vocalization.
 For several years, Suber has been working with William Forsythe's system of movement development elaborated in Forsythe's CD ROM, Improvisation Technologies.
 Suber will also return to a related system of movement development he created in the mid 90's and incorporate work he has done with Cornell Professor Francis C. Moon, Joseph C. Ford Professor in Mechanical and Aerospace Engineering.
 Moon is the Curator of the Cornell Collection of Reuleaux Kinematic Models (http://kmoddl.library.cornell.edu/).
 This is the most extensive collection of kinematic models created in the 19th century demonstrating basic elements of mechanical motion.
 Suber will also work with architectural students who will design architectural interventions that will focus on framing body movements in various locations around Ithaca and beyond and culminate in a full performances in March of each year in the ultimate theatrical frame of a proscenium theatre, with smaller performance of the material in each preceding December.